Qifeng-Wu99/HA-VLN/README.md

 Human Rendering is defined in the class **HAVLNCE** of [HASimulator/enviorments.py](HASimulator/environments.py).

-Human Rendering uses child threads for timing and the main thread for adding, adding and recalculating the required navmesh in real time.
+Human Rendering uses child threads for timing and the main thread for adding / removing human models and recalculating the required navmesh in real time.

-To enable human rendering, you should follow these setting in [HA-VLN task config](agent/config/HAVLNCE_task.yaml).

 In the first use, the navmesh will be automatically calculated and saved to support operations such as collision calculation, and the subsequent use will directly load the previously generated navmesh.
+To enable human rendering, you should follow settings in [HA-VLN task config](agent/config/HAVLNCE_task.yaml).

 ```
 SIMULATOR:
   ADD_HUMAN: True